 These new realities threaten their independence.
 It also risks undermining decades of work that's been done to advance the rights of persons with disabilities.
 And that makes the work that our government is doing in partnership with the disability community all the more critical.

 Disability and Work in Canada (DWC) is organized by a steering committee representing four organizations: Centre for Research on Work Disability Policy (CRWDP), a research partnership housed at the Institute for Work & Health (IWH); Canadian Council on Rehabilitation and Work (CCRW); and the Ontario Network of Injured Workers Groups (ONIWG).
 InclusionNL was also part of the committee for the first three conferences.
-Current members are Alec Farquhar (formerly from the Ontario Office of the Worker Advisor), Maureen Haan (CCRW), Steve Mantis (ONIWG), and Dr. Ron Saunders and Dr. Emile Tompa from IWH.
+Current members are Alec Farquhar (formerly from the Ontario Office of the Worker Advisor), Maureen Haan (CCRW), Steve Mantis (ONIWG), Dr. Ron Saunders from IWH and Dr. Emile Tompa from IWH and CRWDP.

 Past years’ conferences focused on drafting the pan-Canadian employment strategy and conducting broad-based community consultations to refine it.
-Conference material and presentation videos are available free of charge at the conference website.
-Video recordings of past years' sessions are available on the CRWDP website.
+Conference materials and presentation videos are available at the CRWDP conference page, as are video recordings of past years' sessions.

 Participants also learned about surveys conducted among employers, job candidates and service organizations that found greater barriers for persons with disabilities during the pandemic.
 Two of the surveys focused on participants in job-matching programs, and they painted a similar picture: persons with disabilities were the first to lose work during lockdowns and among the last to be hired back when businesses re-opened.